 More Information About Raspberries and Guinea Pigs

 Can Guinea Pigs Eat Raspberry Leaves?

-We all know that guinea pigs enjoy eating greens and different leaves, so what about raspberry leaves for them?
-Are raspberry leaves poisonous to guinea pigs?
-Raspberry leaves aren’t poisonous to guinea pigs, and they can them as a treat.
+Raspberry leaves aren’t poisonous to guinea pigs.
+They can them as a treat.
 But, because raspberry leaves contain a lot of calcium, feed them these leaves only in moderation.

 Can Guinea Pigs Eat Raspberry Canes?

 Guinea pigs can’t eat raspberry canes because they can be a choking hazard to them.
 Raspberry canes are too hard for guinea pigs, and they have small prickles (thorns) that can hurt guinea pigs’ lips and the inside of their mouth.